ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-first-edition.markdown

 - First Edition features collector ultra rare versions of each main champion card, whereas Alter Edition does not;
 - Alter Edition includes foil versions of the lineage break champion cards, whereas First Edition does;
 - Alter Edition features collector super rare versions of the lineage break champion cards, whereas First Edition does not;
-- First Edition is prefixed `DOA 1st`, whereas Alter Edition is prefixed `DOA Alter`.
+- First Edition is prefixed `DOA 1st`, whereas Alter Edition is prefixed `DOA Alter`;
+- Alter Edition will include at least 2 additional cards, but details on what those cards are has not yet been made public.

 The long answer...